dwiepert/say-what/README.md

 ### Models and functionality
-Three types of models are available to use: Whisper, W2V2, NeMo.
+Three types of models are available to use: Whisper, W2V2.
 Note that whisper does NOT allow non-words while W2V2 does.

 All models have the following method:
 - `model.transcribe(audio: either audio path or waveform, return_timestamps: bool, return_pauses: bool, pause_s: float, threshold for long pause in seconds)`: transcribe a single audio file and optionally get timestamps and long pauses